-Wind Curriculum at Maine Maritime Academy & Northern Maine Community College Northern Maine Community College has a comprehensive training program for wind technicians Northern Maine Community College is partnering with Maine Maritime Academy to develop a training facility and curriculum to prepare wind technicians to work on offshore wind turbines
+Wind Curriculum at Maine Maritime Academy & Northern Maine Community College Northern Maine Community College is partnering with Maine Maritime Academy to develop a training facility and comprehensive curriculum to prepare wind technicians to work on offshore wind turbines.

-Harold Alfond W2 Ocean Engineering Laboratory at the University of Maine Offshore Wind Curriculum at UMaine The University of Maine offers courses in offshore wind, such as: Wind Energy Engineering, Floating Offshore (Energy) System Design, and Offshore Wind Farm Engineering Mechanical engineering graduate students can declare a concentration in Offshore Wind Energy The Advanced Structures and Composites Center (ASCC) at the University of Maine employs researchers and engineers on offshore wind projects.
-University undergraduate and graduate students have the opportunity to work at the ASCC as student researchers and employees.
+Offshore Wind Curriculum at UMaine

+The University of Maine offers pathways to careers in offshore wind classes through the Maine College of Engineering and Computing, such as: Wind Energy Engineering, Floating Offshore (Energy) System Design, and Offshore Wind Farm Engineering.
+Undergraduate and graduate students (M.S. and Ph.D) in Mechanical engineering can declare a concentration in Offshore Wind Energy.
+The Advanced Structures and Composites Center (ASCC) at UMaine employs researchers and engineers on offshore wind projects at the undergraduate and graduate level.
 See the Offshore Wind Education and Training Database for more information on institutions and programs that are training students for careers in offshore wind.